 - 1. The Gaussian or normal distribution.

-- 2. The t (student) distribution.
+- 2. The t (Student's t) distribution.

-- 3. The $\chi^2$ distribution.
+- 3. The χ^2 distribution.

 - 4. The F (Fisher) distribution.

 For our purposes, these distributions are primarily used for hypothesis testing to validate statistically the results of various adjustment computations.
-Standard texts in statistics can be consulted for obtaining critical values of the distributions from tables.
+Standard texts in statistics can be consulted for obtaining critical values of the distributions from tables, some of which can also be found in the appendices herein.
 More details about these distributions can be found in Chapter 9.
 Here, we briefly describe the normal and standard normal distributions.